DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_agent/dxcfinance/index.md

 ## Introduction

-The **DXC Agent for Bank Finance in Microsoft Dynamics 365 Finance and Operations** (D365 F&O) is designed to streamline and automate the process of Finance processes in D365 FSCM. <br>
+The **DXC Agent for Finance in Microsoft Dynamics 365 Finance and Operations** (D365 F&O) is designed to streamline and automate the process of Finance processes in D365 FSCM. <br>
 By leveraging **Microsoft Foundry** and DXC Agent instructions, the agent helps organizations reduce manual effort, improve accuracy, and accelerate period-end close activities.

 ### DXC Agent for Bank Reconciliation